Disputed BuzzFeed story on Trump and Cohen back in limelight after Mueller report contradicts

 Robert Mueller's report states that investigators were unable to establish that President Donald Trump "directed or aided" Michael Cohen's false testimony to Congress about the Trump Tower Moscow dealings, putting a disputed BuzzFeed story back in the limelight.

-In what was an unprecedented statement from the special counsel's Office in response, Mueller spokesperson Peter Carr disputed the BuzzFeed report, saying its "description of specific statements to the Special Counsel's Office, and characterization of documents and testimony obtained by this office, regarding Michael Cohen’s Congressional testimony are not accurate."
+In an unprecedented response from Mueller's office, spokesperson Peter Carr disputed the BuzzFeed report, saying its "description of specific statements to the Special Counsel's Office, and characterization of documents and testimony obtained by this office, regarding Michael Cohen’s Congressional testimony are not accurate."

 BuzzFeed stood by the story, which prompted some Democrats to call for impeachment proceedings.